Michael Jackson’s Lying Pushed His Marriage With Lisa Presley Downhill, Says Former Assistant Scott Shaffer

-The relationship between Michael Jackson and Lisa Marie Presley was the source of rumors and speculation of years.
+The relationship between Michael Jackson and Lisa Marie Presley was the source of rumors and speculation for years.
 One conspiracy theory pushed by former Scientologists suggested that the pair were connected by the Church of Scientology.
 During an interview with The Sun, Jackson’s former assistant Scott Shaffer continued to shed light on the King of Pop’s mysterious relationship with Presley and the cause of its downfall.

 According to Shaffer, he was working at the infamous Neverland ranch when Jackson started dating Presley.